 The Golden Dox does need quite a bit of exercise to keep him happy.
 Also, if your puppy takes mostly after his Dachshund parent, he may suffer from separation anxiety, which could be an issue for you if you are out all day at work.

-The breed is generally healthy, although if the Dachshund parent is dominant, your puppy may develop eye problems when he’s older.
+The breed is generally healthy, although if the Dachshund parent is dominant, your puppy may develop eye problems when he is older.
 Life expectancy for the Golden Dox is typically between 12 and 14 years.

 The energetic, smart Golden Dox is a sociable soul who just loves to be the center of attention in his human family.
-Such is the breed’s intelligence; he can become frustrated when bored.
+This Golden Retriever cross breed is so high intelligence he can become frustrated when bored.
 That can lead to undesirable behaviors, including digging and chewing.

 Although the family-friendly Golden Dox is trainable and extremely smart, the Dachshund side of the family can be stubborn.
 So, this breed is best suited to a family with previous dog-owning experience.

-The Golden Bullmastiff Retriever is a very large mixed breed that’s created by crossing a Bullmastiff with a Golden Retriever.
-These are heavily-built, muscular pups that can grow to stand 27 inches tall at the shoulder, weighing up to 130 pounds!
+The Golden Bullmastiff Retriever is a very large mixed breed that’s created by crossing a Golden Retriever with a Bullmastiff.
+These are heavily-built, muscular pups that can grow to stand 27 inches tall at the shoulder and can weigh up to 130 pounds.
 So, you will need a big house with plenty of outside space to accommodate one of these dogs.

 Unusual in color, the Golden Bullmastiff Retriever has a brindle, fawn, or red base coat that’s overlaid with stripes of red or fawn.
 The Golden Bullmastiff Retriever does shed moderately, but weekly brushing can help to remove dead, loose hair from your dog’s coat.

-The Golden Pei is a crossbreed that’s created by mating a Chinese Shar-Pei with a Golden Retriever.
+The Golden Pei is a crossbreed that’s created by mating a Golden Retriever and a Chinese Shar-Pei.
 The Chinese Shar-Pei has characteristic wrinkled skin and a bristly coat.
 However, when crossed with a Golden Retriever, the offspring usually have the long, flowing coat of the Retriever parent.
 That said, the Golden Pei’s grooming requirements are modest, and a brush once a week should suffice.

 The breed does get along with other dogs, children, and cats.
 However, the Chinese Shar-Pei is not known for its tolerance, and that’s why this designer breed is better suited to families with older children or no children at all.